 10:30 p.m.: Lights Out

-FACES Camp director, Ashley Rhodes, who was born with Crouzon Syndrome, is extremely involved in hands-on leadership and supervision of all aspects of the FACES Camp.
-She is excited to bring the camp experience to children with differences.
+FACES Camp director Ashley Rhodes, born with Crouzon Syndrome, is highly involved in hands-on leadership and supervision of all aspects of FACES Camp.
+She is excited to bring the camp experience to children with facial differences.
 Ashley says, “It’s important for kids to know that they can do almost anything they set their mind to, regardless of their facial difference.”

 Accreditation by the American Camp Association (ACA) and two generations of family management/ownership (70+ years combined experience) gives campers and parents a highly supervised program.